CCSDylan/scotshell/README.md

 ## SCOTSHELL - A Better Alternative
 ![github-small](https://github.com/CCSDylan/scotshell/blob/master/media/csscot.JPG)

-#### TITLE: ASSIGNMENT 1-4
 #### DATE: 12/13/18
-#### QUARTER: FALL 2018
 #### YEAR: 2018
 #### AUTHORS: Dylan Han, Alexander Yee

 # INTRODUCTION
-#### Scottshell is the project of Dylan Han and Alexander Yee for CS100 Fall 2018.
+#### Scottshell is the project of Dylan Han and Alexander Yee.
 Our primary objective is to make and develop a basic Linux shell that takes in a built-in commands along with some extras such as AND, OR, SEMICOLON, TESTCOMMANDS, and INPUT/OUTPUT REDIRECT/APPEND.
 Using a composite pattern approach, we will create an inheritance hierarchy that will allow our composite classes functionality to be inherited in this manner.

 # DIAGRAM
 ![github-small](https://github.com/CCSDylan/scotshell/blob/master/media/UMLDIAGRAM.JPG)